The Janitor's Boy

 The Janitor's Boy is a children's book by Andrew Clements.
 Part of his school series, it was released by Simon & Schuster in 2000.

 Plot summary

-The book tells the story of a school student, Jack Rankin, whose father is the janitor of his school.
-Jack is made fun of by his friends for this, and he hates his father because of it.
+The book tells the story of Jack Rankin, whose father is the janitor of his school.
+Jack is made fun of by his friends for this, and he hates his father as a result.
 Lashing out, he puts a massive quantity of bubble gum up under his desk so that his father will have to clean it off.
-Unfortunately, he is caught and ends up having to clean it up himself under the supervision of his father the janitor.
-During this, he learns that it's very hard work to be a janitor, and learns of his father's dark past.
-He and his father become friends.
-As the book closes, a student shouts "You wanna be a janitor when you grow up too?!" and Jack says "Yes," smiles up at his father's face, and says, "yes I do."
+Unfortunately, he is caught and ends up having to clean it up himself under the supervision of his father.
+While spending time with his father at work, he learns how hard being a janitor is, and learns that his father joined the army as a teenager to escape his abusive father.
+Jack and his father become progressively close.
+As the book closes, a student shouts "You wanna be a janitor when you grow up too?!" and Jack says "Yes I do."